inasafe/inasafe-doc/docs/source/training/socialisation/run_basic_inasafe.rst

    what they need to do/discuss when planning for a similar event in the future.

--  **Note:** provides details about the input data and any limitations or assumptions in the analysis or report summary.
+-  **Notes & assumptions:** provides details about the input data and any limitations or assumptions in the analysis or report summary.
 In this example, it explains why buildings are said to be inundated, wet and dry.